 - Adam Larsson (SEA): 4 years, $4.0M AAV

 - Ian Cole (COL): 3 years, $4.25M AAV

 I think these four contracts are the ultimate best case scenario for what the Flames and Zadorov could agree on.
-Physical defencemen, with a little bit of offence caked in, seems to cost a team between $4.0-$4.6M per season.
+Physical defencemen, with a little bit of offence caked in, seem to cost a team between $4.0-$4.6M per season.
 The team would obviously want to keep Zadorov’s AAV below Noah Hanifin, Rasmus Andersson, and Chris Tanev due solely on the fact that their impact is far more than Zadorov would be.

 On the open market, you know someone would give Zadorov the same contract as Oleksiak got this past summer—and honestly great for Zadorov if he manages to find a team that takes this up.
 I just don’t know if the Flames could afford it.